 A Positive Note

-The worst part about IBS is the period where it is undiagnosed.
+The worst part about bowel problems is the period where it is undiagnosed.
 All of the symptoms and tests that come before diagnosis may make you feel like it was all for nothing.
-You may be surprised to hear this, but compared to the alternatives, IBS is a positive diagnosis!
-IBS, while it is not fully understood, is very treatable.
-Remember, while IBS in dogs natural remedies are excellent additions to treatment plans, there is no substitute for professional medical prognosis.
-So long as you take the necessary steps to keep IBS well managed and under control, you and your dog should be able to lead a happy and healthy life together.
+You may be surprised to hear this, but compared to the alternatives, bowel problems are a positive diagnosis!
+Bowel problems, while they are not fully understood, is very treatable.
+Remember, while bowel problems in dogs natural remedies are excellent additions to wellness plans, there is no substitute for professional medical prognosis.
+So long as you take the necessary steps to keep bowel problems well managed and under control, you and your dog should be able to lead a happy and healthy life together.